 ps not sure if you read Kari Bentley Quinn’s SS, but forgotten underwear is a theme of late. 🩲

-Knowing all family members, or at least almost all of your family members, I smile along with you at the joy that you must have experienced.... life seems to be more like walking through the horror houses that were everywhere just a few days ago on Halloween....
-There are monsters jumping from every angle.. frightening us... threatening us.. and hoping that we will respond with great fear....
+Knowing all family members, or at least ialmost all of your family members, I smile along with you at the joy that you must have experienced.... life seems to be more like walking through the horror houses that were everywhere just a few days ago on Halloween....
+There are monsters jumping isfrom every angle.. frightening us... threatening us.. and hoping that we will respond with great fear....
 Thank God for mountain top experiences and a few awkward moments and spontaneous jokes and even taco salads....
-Your writing is like the chapters or a book....
+Your writing is like the chapters of a book....
 If it's a good book, and your stories always are.....
 I can't wait to get to the next chapter....
 Your mother was right....
-Staying close in heart mind and spirit are vital...
+Staying close in heart, mind, and spirit is vital...

 I,too, just returned from a family reunion with all the noise and activity of loved ones, ages 2 to 73.
 A respite from despair.
 Returning now renewed with energy to community creativity and solitary ventures buoyed by the voices raised across our country.
 We have had enough!